Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: MDM-GILS-RVND: The Hybrid Heuristic with Data Mining

-Figure \ref{fig:mining-process} wraps the main idea behind the hybridization applied to GILS-RVND in an illustrative scenario.
-Assume two solutions, S1 and S2, stored in an elite set of size 2, represented by Figures \ref{fig:solution1} and \ref{fig:solution2}, and $sup_{min}$ equal~to~100\%.
-Since MLP solutions are permutations, the mapping approach developed in~\cite{Guerine2016} is adopted for constructing pattern-based solutions for this problem.
-As a result, a pattern, i.e., a set of mined arcs, is extracted from the elite set.
-This pattern is highlighted in dashed lines and gray backgrounds in Figure~\ref{fig:mined-arcs}.
-Based on this pattern, a solution, shown in Figure~\ref{fig:generated-solution-with-frequent-arcs}, is then generated by the hybrid constructive procedure, which will be later explained.
-Note that all mined arcs are inserted in sequence as per Fig.~\ref{fig:generated-solution-with-frequent-arcs}.
+Fig.~\ref{fig:mining-process} wraps the main idea behind the hybridization applied to GILS-RVND in an illustrative scenario.
+Assume two solutions, S1 and S2, stored in an elite set of size two and $sup_{min}$ equal to 100\%.
+Since MLP solutions are permutations, the mapping approach developed in~\cite{Guerine2016} is adopted for the mining arcs.
+As a result, a pattern, i.e., a frequent set of (arc) identifiers, is extracted from the elite set.
+The mined pattern is depicted in dotted lines in Fig.~\ref{fig:mined-arcs}.
+Based on this pattern, a solution, shown in Fig.~\ref{fig:generated-solution-with-frequent-arcs}, is then generated by the hybrid constructive procedure, which is later explained.
+Note that all consecutive arcs are inserted in sequence as per Fig.~\ref{fig:generated-solution-with-frequent-arcs}.